-Depth from the proximal end of the skull bone anchor to the PDP should be assessed using image-guided navigation or via the stereotactic frame planning software in order to mark a stopping point or set a depth stop on the shaft of the dilator probe
+Depth from the proximal end of the skull bone anchor to the PDP should be assessed using image-guided navigation or via the surgical planning software to mark a stopping point or set a depth stop on the shaft of the rigid probe

-WARNING: The reduced diameter 2.2 LDP achieve target accuracy only if the pathway is first created to the target with a rigid dilator probe.
+WARNING: The 2.2 and 1.6 mm laser probes achieve target accuracy only if the pathway is first created to the target with a rigid probe, stylet or Monteris Alignment Mandrel.

-- Remove the dilator probe from the delivery platform prior to transporting the patient to the MRI - Create a sterile field around the delivery platform using off the shelf draping for transport to the MRI
+- Remove the rigid probe from the delivery platform prior to transporting the patient to the MRI - Create a sterile field around the delivery platform using off the shelf draping for transport to the MRI

 8.2.9.
-Laser Delivery Probe Length and Depth Stop Setting
+Laser Delivery Probe (LDP) Length and Depth Stop Setting